 Amaryllis earned an MFA from the Yale School of Art in 2019 and her BFA from California College of the Arts in 2014.
 She is a 2022 Joan Mitchell Fellow, a 2021 Creative Capital Awardee and a 2019 Kindle Project Makers Muse Award recipient.
 Her work has been exhibited both nationally and internationally including at the Brooklyn Museum, El Museo Del Barrio (New York), The Aldrich Museum of Contemporary Art (Ridgefield, CT), MoCADA (Brooklyn), and SOMArts (San Francisco).

 Amaryllis R. Flowers.
 Instructions for a Freedom, 2015.
-Gouache, tea, watercolor, acrylic, and marker on paper, 42 in x 96 in.
+Gouache, tea, watercolor, acrylic, and marker on paper, 42 x 96 inches.
 Image courtesy of the artist.